Gapminder/gapminder-ai/automation-api/README.md

    and then use `--wait` to download the results.

    **Note about batch mode**: When using methods other than "litellm" (such as "openai", "anthropic", etc.), you are using batch mode.
-In the `gm-eval run` command, the `--wait` flag only affects the evaluation step.
+In the `gm-eval run` command, the `--wait` flag affects the evaluation step.
    The send step will always wait for results to ensure the response file is available for the evaluate step.

    When using batch mode, you can stop the command with Ctrl+C while it's waiting for results and rerun it later with the same parameters to check if results are ready.
 This is useful for long-running batch jobs.

+   **Important**: The `gm-eval run` command no longer automatically runs the summarize step.
+You must run `gm-eval summarize` separately after all your experiments are complete.

-5. **Summarize results**:
+5. **Summarize results** (run this after all experiments are complete):
    ```bash
    gm-eval summarize --input-dir 20250604_130353
    ```

-   NOTE: Please be sure not to use `.` for input-dir, otherwise the filename of output file will not contain the date in it.

 #### Advanced Options